dirtyvagabond/funnyplaces/README.md

 # Handling Bad Responses

-If Factual's API returns a bad response, it will be thrown as a record called bad-resp, as slingshot stone.
+Funnyplaces uses the Slingshot library to indicate API errors.
+If Funnyplaces encounters an API error, a Slingshot stone called funnyplaces-error will be thrown.

-The bad-resp will contain information about the error, including the server response code and any options you used to create the query.
+The funnyplaces-error will contain information about the error, including the server response code and any options you used to create the query.

 Example:

-	;  (:import [funnyplaces.api bad-resp])
+	;  (:import [funnyplaces.api funnyplaces-error])

 	(try+
 	  (fun/fetch :places :filters {:factual_id "97598010-433f-4946-8fd5-4a6dd1639d77" :BAD :PARAM!})
-	  (catch bad-resp {code :code message :message opts :opts}
+	  (catch funnyplaces-error {code :code message :message opts :opts}
 	    (println "Got bad resp code:" code)
 	    (println "Message:" message)
 	    (println "Opts:" opts)))